lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to set up Produce Seasons.md

 In our example we are going to add 2x new produce seasons for Pome Fruit for the 2025 season.
 We are adding two seasons, since we will trade in both local and export pallets and thus have two different outbound channel codes for pome fruit.

-Based on the suggested structure above, we’ll make the Produce Season Code for our local pallets **2025PF-L-L**, and for our export pallets **2025PF-L-E**.
+Based on the suggested structure above, we will make the Produce Season Code for our local pallets **2025PF-L-L**, and for our export pallets **2025PF-L-E**.

 ![](/media/KB_Guide_ProduceSeasons_5_AddNewCode.jpeg)